 Changes of assumptions.
-Rates used in mortality tables were updated based on actual WRS experience and adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied by 50%).
+A change in actuarial assumptions was made in 2015 .Rates used in mortality tables were updated based on actual WRS experience and adjusted for future mortality improvements using the MP-2015 fully generational improvement scale (multiplied by 50%).
 The mortality table was adopted by the Board in connection with the 2012-2014 Experience Study.
 This assumption is used to measure the probabilities of participants dying before retirement and the probabilities of each benefit payment being made after retirement.